yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/tutorials/tyk-on-premise-developer-edition/create-security-policy.md

 ## <a name="create-a-file-based-policy"></a>Tutorial: Create a policy with the Gateway API

-Adding a policy to a file-based (Community Edition) Tyk Gateway is very easy.
+Adding a policy to a file-based (Developer Edition) Tyk Gateway is very easy.
 Polices are loaded into memory on load and so need to be specified in advanced in a file called `policies.json`.
 To add a policy, simply create or edit the `/policies/policies.json` file and add the policy object to the object array:

 ```{.copyWrapper}
   {